-Given that the Bank of England will not report under SFTR, all reports will be one-sided, so there will be no matching.
+Given that the Bank of England will not report under EU SFTR, all reports by EU-based or located entities of SFTs with the Bank will be one-sided, so there will be no matching.

 7.8 How should a tri-party repo be reported?